Manufacturing drugs (Section 6(1)(b) Misuse of Drugs Act 1975)

 If yes, go to question four.

-4. Are you sure that Mr Smith intended to make the methamphetamine?
+Are you sure that Mr Smith intended to make a controlled drug or was reckless as to whether the drug produced was a controlled drug?

 [Note: The mental element of the offence is assumed in the absence of evidence suggesting otherwise.
 Therefore, this issue will only need to be put to the jury where the defendant has pointed to some evidence to raise the issue.
 If there is such evidence, the Crown is required to prove the mental element beyond reasonable doubt.]